PratibhaAwasthi/Image-Resizing-Api/README.md

 **/image/**

-This is a `POST` API that accepts a binary request with the image to be process as body.
+This is a 'POST' API that accepts a binary request with an image as the body.

-You need to send the `height` and `width`, to which the image is to be resized, as query parameters.
+As query parameters, you must give the image's height and width, to which it will be scaled.

 Example:
 ```bash